TasALERT real-time fire, emergency warnings | FUEL CHECK Tas

 Autumn in Hobart and Southern Tasmania

-As the crisp air settles over Southern Tasmania, autumn brings a stunning transformation to the landscape.
+As the crisp air settles, autumn in Southern Tasmania brings a stunning transformation to the landscape.
 Fiery hues of red, orange, and gold sweep across the region, creating a breathtaking backdrop for exploration.

 Fagus.
 Image Credit: Camerone Blake